Aero Car (1919 automobile)

-The logo of Aero Car Engineering Company.

-The Aero Car (also known as Aerocar) was a flat twin-engine cyclecar manufactured from 1919 to 1920 by the Aero Car Engineering Company in Clapton, London, United Kingdom.
+Aero Car (also spelled as Aerocar) was a flat twin-engine cyclecar manufactured from 1919 to 1920 by Aero Car Engineering Company.
+It was produced in the village of Clapton, now a part of Greater London, England.

 History

-The Aero Car was manufactured from 1919 to 1920 Clapton, London, United Kingdom, by the Aero Car Engineering Company.
+The Aero Car was manufactured from 1919 to 1920 by Aero Car Engineering Company in the village of Clapton, now a part of Greater London, England.

 Specifications

-The Aero Car was a cyclecar with 5/7 hp (533 W) flat twin-engine cyclecar.
-The engine was an air-cooled flat-twin built by Blackburne and the gearbox was a Sturmey-Archer.
-The body had a bullnose radiator and a pointed tail.
+Aero Car was a cyclecar with 5/7 hp (533 W) flat twin-engine cyclecar.
+The car featured an air-cooled flat-twin engine built by Blackburne, and a Sturmey-Archer gearbox.
+Its body had a bullnose radiator and a pointed tail.